Telecoms, radiocomms and broadcasting equipment: international trade regulations

 Domestic business standards

 Goods imported into the UK must comply with domestic business standards, including the Plugs and Sockets etc (Safety) Regulations 1994 if your product comprises electrical plugs, sockets or adapters.
-Find out about the regulations on the Department for Business, Innovation & Skills (BIS) website.

 Find out which regulations and licences apply to the telecoms, radiocomms and broadcast equipment area in the UK in the guide on international trade in electronics.

 If your product generates and/or uses radio signals, you must ensure that it uses approved parts of the radio spectrum.
 These are defined by the Radio and Telecommunications Terminal Equipment (R&TTE) directive, standardised across the EU and regulated in the UK by Ofcom.
 The requirements of the R&TTE directive form part of the CE marking process, without which you can’t sell an electronic product.

 Working with the CE mark when importing and exporting